 You will be given a special wristband for entry, or you can use your Total Rewards card with photo ID if you are a member.
 Total Rewards Members can purchase the buffet of buffets pass for a reduced price of $59.99 weekdays and $69.99 on weekends.

 Passes can be purchased at participating Total Rewards Centers, or just go to the cashier stands at any of the participating buffets to buy them.
 Caesars may offer a free buffet of buffet pass when you book a room, but it is subject to availability and seasonal.
 Las Vegas Direct also offers great hotel buffet deals.

 Buffet of Buffet customers must still wait in the regular buffet lines which can be long.
 However, you can also purchase an Express Line Pass to enter through the VIP entrances.
 Express line passes are only available for a single buffet location.

 Only food and non-alcoholic drinks are included in the program.
-However, you can just pay extra for on your own for those items.
 Sorry, but kids don’t get any discounts.

 Pace yourself!
 We tried the pass, but could barely get in three buffets in the 24 hours because we “over did it” at the start.
 You can always go back to a buffet you like later to try more items you really enjoy.
 Go for small samples at the different buffet so you can experience as many items as possible.
 Do some research first, such as reading online buffet reviews about the different buffets so you know what items to try first and perhaps which ones to avoid.